ht0324/ht0324.github.io/_posts/2025-01-31-Link-Archive-Jan-2025.md

 **[François Chollet: Measures of Intelligence - Lex Fridman Podcast #120](https://youtube.com/watch?v=PUAdj3w3wO4)**

 *   In this podcast, both François and Lex are a bit older.
 I watched this because I was simultaneously reading François's paper on the measure of intelligence.
 He's soft-spoken but offers insightful perspectives on intelligence.
-While I don't agree with everything he says—I believe that LLMs and other AI systems are capable of more generalization than François suggests—I think his views as an AI skeptic aren't unfounded.
+While I don't agree with everything he says - I believe that LLMs and other AI systems are capable of more generalization than François suggests - I think his views as an AI skeptic aren't unfounded.
 His logic is sound, but I believe he underestimates the intuitive power of these machine learning systems.

 **[Feature Visualization](https://distill.pub/2017/feature-visualization/)**